Jere Uronen: Charlotte FC

+AIK

+On 8 January 2025, Uronen signed with Allsvenskan club AIK for a two-year deal with a one-year option, for an undisclosed fee, making his return to Sweden since playing for Helsingborg between 2012 and 2016.
+In the media, the transfer fee was estimated to be less than $1 million.

+Atromitos

+On 26 July 2025, Uronen joined Super League Greece club Atromitos on a two-year deal.

 International career

 Finland youth teams

 Uronen was chosen to represent Finland U21 in a qualifying match against Slovenia on 8 August 2011, only at the age of 17.

 Finland first team

 On 26 May 2012, Uronen made his debut for the Finland senior national team, playing full minutes in a 3−2 victory over Turkey and so he became the third youngest player in the history of the national team.
 Uronen made his FIFA World Cup qualification match debut on 12 October 2012 when Mixu Paatelainen chose him to the starting eleven for a match against Georgia.
 He made his first international goal in a friendly match against Belarus on Tampere Stadium on 9 June 2018.

 Uronen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 Uronen played in all three international games at the UEFA Euro 2020 tournament.
 Finland was placed 3rd in Group B following a 2-0 defeat to Belgium on 21 June 2021.
 They were subsequently knocked out of the tournament.